awsdocs/amazon-transcribe-developer-guide/doc_source/create-filter.md

 ## Console<a name="create-filter-console"></a>

-**Creating a Vocabulary Filter \(Console\)**
+****

-To use the console to create a vocabulary filter, you must have a plain text file that contains the words that you want to filter, formatted as described in [Step 1: Creating a List of Unwanted Words ](create-filter-file.md)\.
+To use the console to create a vocabulary filter, you must have a plain text file that contains the words that you want to filter, formatted as described in [Step 1: Creating a list of unwanted words ](create-filter-file.md)\.
 Your file can be saved locally or in Amazon Simple Storage Service \(Amazon S3\)\.

 **To create a vocabulary filter \(console\)**